Comeback story: Korir wins NYC Marathon 2 years after 2nd

 Jepchirchir was side by side with countrywoman Viola Cheptoo and Ethiopia’s Ababel Yeshaneh from the time they entered the Bronx until they got to Central Park’s entrance.

-Moments after guzzling two energy gel packets, Jepchirchir turned on the jets and pulled away, winning in 2:22:39.
+Moments after guzzling two energy gel packets, Jepchirchir turned on the jets and pulled away, winning in 2:22:39 for the third fastest time by a woman in NYC Marathon history.

 “It’s not easy,” she said of the New York course.
 “Toward the finishing line, I felt something I’ve never felt before to finish a marathon.”